 - Can political parties target voters with ads based on their internet browsing history?

-- Can political parties send emails and SMS to voters?
+- Can political parties send emails and SMS to (communicate electronically with) voters?
 Is campaigning regarded as direct marketing?

-- When can you process data about someones’ political persuasion?
+- When can an organisation process data about someones’ political persuasion?

-- When should people be able to get access to information help by political parties?
+- When should people be able to get access to information held by political parties or other organisations who have information about the electoral process?

 Where does the balance lie?